 - Basic strategy player B had a negative EV of -0.288%

-Another simulation was then run, this time with approximately one billion hands, where player A continued to use perfect basic strategy, while player B, who was the second to act, incorrectly deviated from it in the following cases:
+A second simulation was then run, this time over roughly one billion hands, where player A continued to use perfect basic strategy, while player B, who was second to act, deviated from it in the following ways:

 - Player B split all pairs